Blankeos/snom-sql/README.md

 Created by [Carlo](https://github.com/blankeos) primarily for personal use, it aims to provide a usable experience similar to tools like TablePlus or Beekeeper Studio, though with a potentially smaller feature set.

 Think of it as a lightweight and accessible alternative for exploring your db, but mostly made for keyboard nerds that like to breeze through the editor quickly.
+So features like vim-mode, quickshortcuts, command palette are paramount.
+I just want to make it feel very very easy to use.
+Feel free to create an issue if you have any suggestions.

 **Technologies Used**: